aditya699/Neural-Memory-for-Long-Context-LMs/Assignments/Assignment1_Code/Task3/expirements.md

 ## Next Steps
 Future scaling experiments will incorporate improved attention mechanisms for better computational efficiency.

-# Experiment 6 - 11/18/2025
+# Experiment 6 - 11/19/2025

 ## What we're doing
 Experiment 5 plateaued at perplexity 38.21 despite 8 layers and 19M parameters.
-Scaling to 64M parameters with Flash Attention to test if 3.4x parameter increase combined with memory-efficient attention enables breakthrough in generation quality and long-range coherence.
+Scaling to 63M parameters with Flash Attention to test if 3.3× parameter increase combined with memory-efficient attention enables breakthrough in generation quality and eliminates repetition/drift issues.

 ## Model Configuration
 ```python